 Child Care Aware of America (formerly NACCRRA) Exceptional Family Member Program (EFMP) Respite Care Child Care Aware of America (formerly NACCRRA) has partnered with the Services to assist military families with special needs children by providing respite care so that the spouse or service member can leave the house, go to an appointment, or just rest.
 The website provides parent and provider applications and more information about the program, including eligibility requirements.

-National Dissemination Center for Children with Disabilities (NICHCY) NICHCY serves as the central source of information on disabilities in infants, toddlers, children, and youth; laws authorizing special education; and research-based information on effective educational practices related to children with disabilities.
+Center for Parent Information and Resources (CPIR) CPIR serves as the central source of information on disabilities in infants, toddlers, children, and youth; laws authorizing special education; and research-based information on effective educational practices related to children with disabilities.
 The website provides information on a number of topics through an easy-to-navigate A-Z topic listing and also provides links to publications and resources.

 Specialized Training of Military Parents (STOMP) STOMP is a federally-funded parent training and information center established to assist military families who have children with special education or health needs.
 STOMP assists families by providing information on laws, regulations, and resources; connecting families to other families; assisting parents and professionals in developing community parent education/support groups; and by providing a voice to raise awareness of issues faced by military families of children with disabilities.